 You can download a pdf copy of the application form HERE.

-As of today, 1 July 2014, SWOP is now an independent sex worker health organisation.
-We have our own sex worker Board of Governance and a Constitution which you can read HERE.
+As of today, 1 July 2014, SWOP is now an independent sex worker health organization.
+We have our own sex worker Board of Governance and a Constitution, which you can read HERE.

 "This is an exciting and historic moment for SWOP as an organisation, and indeed for sex workers all over the world, as it acknowledges the importance of peer education and the success of community-led responses to HIV.
 It marks the beginning of a new era,” said SWOP Chief Executive Officer Kylie Tattersall.

 On this important occasion, please read SWOP's Media Release HERE.
 Keep your eyes peeled for our upcoming membership drive which will allow all NSW sex workers to be a part of SWOP.